 He and his sister, Amy Sedaris, have collaborated under the name “The Talent Family” and have written half-a-dozen plays which have been produced at La Mama, Lincoln Center, and The Drama Department in New York City.
 These plays include Stump the Host, Stitches, One Woman Shoe, which received an Obie Award, Incident at Cobbler’s Knob, and The Book of Liz, which was published in book form by Dramatists Play Service.
-David Sedaris’s original radio pieces can often be heard on This American Life, distributed nationally by Public Radio International and produced by WBEZ.
+David Sedaris’s original radio pieces can often be heard on the public radio show This American Life.
 David Sedaris has been nominated for three Grammy Awards for Best Spoken Word and Best Comedy Album.
 His latest audio recording of new stories (recorded live) is “David Sedaris: Live for Your Listening Pleasure” (November 2009).
 A feature film adaptation of his story C.O.G. was released after a premier at the Sundance Film Festival (2013).

 "Sedaris ain’t the preeminent humorist of his generation by accident"— Whitney Pastorek, Entertainment Weekly